amogod/harMAN/README.md

   Alternatively, instead of `true` you can pass in an options object:

-  - **`defaultQuery`**: An optional GraphQL string to use when no query is provided and no stored query
+  - **`defaultQuery`**: An optional GraphQL string to use when no query is provided and no stored query exists from a previous session.
+    If `undefined` is provided, Graph